 - Meet all legal requirements to work in the United States; and

-- Receive passing scores on all of the Massachusetts Tests for Educator Licensure required by your subject area by June 23rd, 2018; and
+- Receive passing scores on all of the Massachusetts Tests for Educator Licensure required by your subject area; and

 Salary and Program Costs

 As a full-time employee of a Teach Western Mass school, you will earn the same starting salary as other first-year teachers.
 First-year teachers earn more than $45,000 and can make well over $70,000 by their sixth year.
 You will also have access to the same comprehensive benefits as all new teachers in Teach Western Mass Partner Schools, including medical, dental, vision and life insurance coverage.

 Program tuition for the 2019-20 school year will be $6,000, which may be paid out through the course of the year, once you have secured a full-time teaching position with a TWM Partner School.

-We are recruiting teachers for the following subjects for the 2018-19 school year:
+We will begin recruiting teachers for the following subjects for the 2019-20 school year:

 - English as a Second Language